IngoKl/pdf_split_pages_middle/README.md

 `pdf_split_middle.exe input.pdf --pdf_output_path output.pdf --skip_pages 0,1 --shift_middle_percentage 0`

 Technically, you only have to provide the path for the input file.
 The tool will then split every page into two halves.
-You can skip pages (comma separated list) and you can shift the 'line' at which to cut.
-Positive values (0.1 to 49) will shift the line to the right (percantages of the width of the document) and negative values (-0.1 to -49) will shift the line to the left.
+You can skip pages (comma-separated list) and shift the 'line' at which to cut.
+Positive values (0.1 to 49) will shift the line to the right (percentages of the width of the document), and negative values (-0.1 to -49) will shift the line to the left.

 ### Directory splitting

 `python cli.py my_pdf_folder --recursive --recursive_suffix my_suffix --skip_pages 0,1 --shift_middle_percentage 0`

 To walk through a given directory and split every PDF within it and its subfolders, use the `--recursive` parameter.
 Since providing a specific output path is not possible here, you can define a custom suffix with `--recursive_suffix`.
-The output directory of the PDF will be the same as the input pdf.
+The output directory of the PDF will be the same as the input PDF.

 ## Creating a Binary